Become a Volunteer

 2How do I sign up?

-1. Fill out an application online 2.
-Attend a Volunteer Orientation.
+1. If you are a new volunteer, fill out an application online.
+If you are a returning volunteer, submit a response to our Returning Volunteer Form.
+2. Attend a Volunteer Orientation.
 Please note that this orientation is mandatory for all new volunteers.
 We will cover program policies as well as helpful tutoring strategies.
-For specific dates and times, visit our Volunteer Calendar.
-3. After the orientation, your volunteer assignment will be emailed to you.
+3. After orientation, your volunteer assignment will be emailed to you.

-Yes, we do track all volunteer hours.
-We ask that all volunteers sign in each time they volunteer.
+Yes, we track all volunteer hours.
+Even if you are not volunteering for school/service hours, we ask that all volunteers sign in each time they volunteer.
+Once your schedule is finalized, you will be sent a link via email to set up your volunteer portal.

 We provide you with supplies but you are welcome to bring your own if you would like.